 The first step is figuring out what you love.
 Do you love working with people?
 Or do you prefer being alone in a quiet space?
 Once you know what you love, finding work that matches your interests will be easier.

-After you identify exciting work, it’s time to research careers that match your interests.
-There are many different career options, so it’s important to spend time considering your options.
+After you identify exciting work, research careers that match.
+There are many different career options, so it’s worth taking the time to consider what’s realistic, what’s available, and what would actually fit how you work best.

-Once you have an idea of the careers that interest you, it’s time to try them out.
-Many companies offer internships or job shadowing opportunities.
-This will allow you to see if the career is a good fit for you.
+Once you have an idea of the careers that interest you, try them out.
+Many companies offer internships, contract work, or job shadowing opportunities — and freelance platforms make it easier than ever to test a role in a small way before committing fully.

-Talk to People in Your Field
+Talk to people in your field

 Your strengths are qualities that come most naturally to you.
 Every individual possesses strengths to different degrees, giving each person a unique strengths profile.
 When you know your strengths, you can improve your life and thrive.

 The best way to find work that you love is by taking action.
-This includes applying for jobs, networking with professionals, and learning new skills.
+Apply for jobs, network with professionals, learn new skills.
 If you’re willing to put in the effort, you will find work you love.

 Conclusion

 Returning to the work routine after the holidays, vacations, or long weekends is hard.
-Feeling the “Sunday Night Scaries” can be expected.
+Feeling the “Sunday night scaries” can be expected.
 However, if you truly dread going to your job the next day and will do nearly everything not to show up or log in, it’s time to figure out why and what you’re going to do about it.

 According to Work It Daily, you need to locate the source of that dread.
 Is it the difficult boss, conflict with teammates, low pay, or long commute?
-Or is it deeper, and you feel that your work does not align with your strengths or values?
+Or is it deeper — and you feel that your work does not align with your strengths or values?

 Work will never be perfect.
-However, you can improve your work environment by building an action plan.
+But you can improve your work environment by building an action plan.
 Need a better commute?
 Find remote work options with your current role, or look for a new employer closer to home.
+Struggling to see eye-to-eye with your boss or your teammates?
+Cloverleaf can help you understand each other and work through sources of conflict.

-If the idea of Automated Coaching™ is new to you, or you are curious about how personality tests for employees can help you understand your individual strengths and those of your teammates, start a free trial today.
+If the idea of an AI coach for your team is new to you, or you’re curious how personality assessments for employees can help you understand your individual strengths and your teammates’, see how Cloverleaf works.